 It is hard to know how to support others when their health becomes compromised.
 It can leave you feeling powerless and unsure of what to do.
 It is even harder when your loved one is afflicted by an “invisible illness.”
-One where there isn’t a cast around their arm, or a blood test to reveal exactly what “it” is.
+An illness where there isn’t a cast around their arm, or a blood test to reveal exactly what “it” is.

-Myalgic Encephalomyelitis (ME/CFS), fibromyalgia (FM), dysautonomia, postural orthostatic intolerance syndrome (POTS), and Long COVID are just a few chronic illnesses that present with complex ambiguities.
+Myalgic encephalomyelitis (ME/CFS), fibromyalgia (FM), dysautonomia, postural orthostatic intolerance syndrome (POTS), and Long COVID are just a few chronic illnesses that present with complex ambiguities.
 As a part of human nature, we don’t like ambiguity.
 We prefer concrete evidence and proof.
 However, not every chronic illness allows for this.
 So, when you and your loved one are confronted with such a journey, start at a place of compassion and validation.
 Next, cultivate a sense of understanding and acceptance.

 The following explanations aim to provide insight into what your loved one may be experiencing.
 They are written from the perspective of an individual with chronic illness.

 This is Scary